Bed Bugs

 1. Do bed bugs go away on their own?

 No, bed bugs do not go away on their own.
 They can survive for several months without feeding, so they can persist for a long time even if there are no hosts around.
-Bed bug infestations typically require professional treatment to eliminate.
+Bed bug infestations typically require professional treatment to eliminate them.

 1. How to check your mattress for bed bug infestations?